23 May 2019

 These maps are already being integrated into government workflows to inform land use and conservation planning and management across the north.

 This project was designed around end-user needs to ensure the maps and data are useful and easily integrated into workflows.
-For example, outputs from this project are being reviewed by the Department of the Environment and Energy’s Environmental Resources Information Network (ERIN) group – who have been engaged with the project from the start – with a view to incorporating the data into their species distribution modelling which supports decision-making under the Environment Protection and Biodiversity Conservation Act.
+For example, outputs from this project are being reviewed by the Department of Agriculture, Water and the Environment’s Environmental Resources Information Network (ERIN) group – who have been engaged with the project from the start – with a view to incorporating the data into their species distribution modelling which supports decision-making under the Environment Protection and Biodiversity Conservation Act.

 Outputs from this project are already being used to aid university research and government decision-making.
 For example, a CSIRO project is applying the data sets to agricultural development scenarios in the Darwin region, and staff in Queensland’s Department of Environment and Science are using the spatial data layers to investigate the extent to which current Protected Areas reflect the locations of biodiversity hotspots and to identify new potential acquisitions.
 They plan to also use the maps to guide on-ground management activities.
 Universities and other research institutions are also using the maps and related analyses.